awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-update-a-trail-console.md

    1. To change the specified bucket in **Storage location**, choose **Create new S3 bucket** to create a bucket\.
 When you create a bucket, CloudTrail creates and applies the required bucket policies\.
 **Note**
 If you chose **Use existing S3 bucket**, specify a bucket in **Trail log bucket name**, or choose **Browse** to choose a bucket\.
 The bucket policy must grant CloudTrail permission to write to it\.
-For information about manually editing the bucket policy, see [Amazon S3 Bucket Policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.
+For information about manually editing the bucket policy, see [Amazon S3 bucket policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.

       To make it easier to find your logs, create a new folder \(also known as a *prefix*\) in an existing bucket to store your CloudTrail logs\.
 Enter the prefix in **Prefix**\.

    1. For **Log file SSE\-KMS encryption**, choose **Enabled** to encrypt your log files with SSE\-KMS instead of SSE\-S3\.
 The default is **Enabled**\.
 For more information about this encryption type, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.

-      If you enable SSE\-KMS encryption, choose a **New** or **Existing** AWS KMS customer master key\.
+      If you enable SSE\-KMS encryption, choose a **New** or **Existing** AWS KMS key\.
 In **AWS KMS Alias**, specify an alias, in the format `alias/`*MyAliasName*\.
-For more information, see [Updating a Trail to Use Your CMK](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
+For more information, see [Updating a trail to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
+CloudTrail also supports AWS KMS multi\-Region keys\.
+For more information about multi\-Region keys, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.
 **Note**
 You can also type the ARN of a key from another account\.
-For more information, see [Updating a Trail to Use Your CMK](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
+For more information, see [Updating a trail to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
 The key policy must allow CloudTrail to use the key to encrypt your log files, and allow the users you specify to read log files in unencrypted form\.
-For information about manually editing the key policy, see [Configure AWS KMS Key Policies for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.
+For information about manually editing the key policy, see [Configure AWS KMS key policies for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.

    1. For **Log file validation**, choose **Enabled** to have log digests delivered to your S3 bucket\.
 You can use the digest files to verify that your log files did not change after CloudTrail delivered them\.
-For more information, see [Validating CloudTrail Log File Integrity](cloudtrail-log-file-validation-intro.md)\.
+For more information, see [Validating CloudTrail log file integrity](cloudtrail-log-file-validation-intro.md)\.

    1. For **SNS notification delivery**, choose **Enabled** to be notified each time a log is delivered to your bucket\.
 CloudTrail stores multiple events in a log file\.
 SNS notifications are sent for every log file, not for every event\.
-For more information, see [Configuring Amazon SNS Notifications for CloudTrail](configure-sns-notifications-for-cloudtrail.md)\.
+For more information, see [Configuring Amazon SNS notifications for CloudTrail](configure-sns-notifications-for-cloudtrail.md)\.

       If you enable SNS notifications, for **Create a new SNS topic**, choose **New** to create a topic, or choose **Existing** to use an existing topic\.
 If you are creating a trail that applies to all Regions, SNS notifications for log file deliveries from all Regions are sent to the single SNS topic that you create\.

       If you choose **New**, CloudTrail specifies a name for the new topic for you, or you can type a name\.
 If you choose **Existing**, choose an SNS topic from the drop\-down list\.
 You can also enter the ARN of a topic from another Region or from an account with appropriate permissions\.
-For more information, see [Amazon SNS Topic Policy for CloudTrail](cloudtrail-permissions-for-sns-notifications.md)\.
+For more information, see [Amazon SNS topic policy for CloudTrail](cloudtrail-permissions-for-sns-notifications.md)\.

       If you create a topic, you must subscribe to the topic to be notified of log file delivery\.
 You can subscribe from the Amazon SNS console\.
 Due to the frequency of notifications, we recommend that you configure the subscription to use an Amazon SQS queue to handle notifications programmatically\.
 For more information, see the [Amazon Simple Notification Service Getting Started Guide](https://docs.aws.amazon.com/sns/latest/gsg/)\.

 1. In **CloudWatch Logs**, choose **Edit** to change settings for sending CloudTrail log files to CloudWatch Logs\.
 Choose **Enabled** in **CloudWatch Logs** to enable sending log files\.
-For more information, see [Sending Events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md)\.
+For more information, see [Sending events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md)\.

    1. If you enable integration with CloudWatch Logs, choose **New** to create a new log group, or **Existing** to use an existing one\.
 If you choose **New**, CloudTrail specifies a name for the new log group for you, or you can type a name\.

    1. If you choose **Existing**, choose a log group from the drop\-down list\.

    1. Choose **New** to create a new IAM role for permissions to send logs to CloudWatch Logs\.
 Choose **Existing** to choose an existing IAM role from the drop\-down list\.
 The policy statement for the new or existing role is displayed when you expand **Policy document**\.
-For more information about this role, see [Role Policy Document for CloudTrail to Use CloudWatch Logs for Monitoring](cloudtrail-required-policy-for-cloudwatch-logs.md)\.
+For more information about this role, see [Role policy document for CloudTrail to use CloudWatch Logs for monitoring](cloudtrail-required-policy-for-cloudwatch-logs.md)\.
 **Note**
 When you configure a trail, you can choose an S3 bucket and SNS topic that belong to another account\.
 However, if you want CloudTrail to deliver events to a CloudWatch Logs log group, you must choose a log group that exists in your current account\.